Laptop-Salad/Tech-News-Aggregator/README.md

 # Latest Tech News Content Aggregator

 This project gets the latest tech news from TechRadar and TechCrunch.
+Made using Flask, Bootstrap and BeautifulSoup.

 ## Prerequisites
 1. Python 3.11